10 Years of Providing Annual In-Depth Analysis of Corporate Societal Engagement

 Date: January 28, 2016

-January 28, 2016–2015 marked the 10th anniversary of Giving in Numbers, the leading corporate societal engagement report that CECP releases in association with The Conference Board.
+January 28, 2016–2015 marked the 10th anniversary of Giving in Numbers, the leading corporate societal engagement report that CECP releases.
 CECP is proud to say that 63 companies (half of them are in the top 100 of the Fortune 500), with approximately 3.2 trillion dollars in combined revenue during 2014, have consistently provided CECP with societal engagement information over the last 10 years!
 Not only that, CECP’s mission has advanced during this time as well, from approximately 90 to now over 220 of the largest companies in our network.
 An in-depth look at these companies and society around them is linked here.

 The highlights from these companies’ societal engagement performance include: